-"As part of our ongoing collaboration with Eisai, we are committed to evaluating the potential of KEYTRUDA plus LENVIMA across a number of different types of cancer," said Dr. Jonathan Cheng, Vice President, Oncology Clinical Research, Merck & Co., Inc., Kenilworth, N.J., U.S.A.
+"The data observed in KEYNOTE-146/Study 111 reinforce the importance of our collaboration with Eisai to evaluate this combination in different types of cancer," said Dr. Jonathan Cheng, Vice President, Oncology Clinical Research, Merck & Co., Inc., Kenilworth, N.J., U.S.A.
 Research Laboratories.
-"With this Breakthrough Therapy designation from the FDA, we look forward to working with Eisai to potentially build upon our existing indications for this difficult-to-treat cancer, so that we can help even more patients through a combination approach."
+"We look forward to sharing these important data with the scientific community and highlighting the progress being made with the joint efforts of our two companies."